-5 Things You Need To Know About Natasha’s Law
+Natasha’s Law: 5 Things You Need To Know

-5 Things You Need To Know About Natasha’s Law
+A photo of peanuts and chickpeas with the blog title: 5 Things You Need To Know About Natasha's Law overlaid on top

 PPDS labelling is not required for back of house production activities but there still needs to be a means of traceability from production right through to service to the final consumer in order for the PPDS labels to be accurate.